HenryZhuonanShen24/ResNet_Models_on_CIFAR10/README.md

     <img src="assets/block.PNG" width="550"/>
 </p>
 ResNet composed of 4 main groups of blocks.
 The difference between ResNet34 and ResNet50 is that first one has 34 layers and later has 50 layers.
 Moreover the number blocks in group is different in each of them.
 The image below explains architecture of both models.
-Unlike original paper, we have stride=1 in first convolution of a model and don't use pooling after that.
-Moreover first group of blocks uses only stride=1.
-First blocks of later groups has stride=2.
+Unlike original paper, we have *stride=1* in first convolution of a model and don't use pooling after that.
+Moreover first group of blocks uses only *stride=1*.
+First blocks of later groups have stride=2.
 This is done because input size of CIFAR-10 is ** 32x32 ** which is much smaller than size of ImageNet.
 <p align="center">
     <img src="assets/arch.PNG" width="450"/>
 </p>
-The difference between ResNet50 and ResNet50 v1.5 is that in later's building block we use stride 2 in the 3x3 convolution, instead of the first 1x1 convolution.
+The difference between ResNet50 and ResNet50 v1.5 is that in later's building block we use *stride=2* in the 3x3 convolution, instead of the first 1x1 convolution.

 ## Training
 ```
 python3 train.py
 ```
 SGD optmizer was used for training with *learning_rate=0.01*, *momentum=0.9* and *weight_decay=5e-4*.
-Training is done for 70 epochs on NVIDIA RTX2070.
+Training was done for 70 epochs on NVIDIA RTX2070.
 Training time is approximatlely 1 hour.

 **ResNet34**
 <p align="center">